 - Procedures: While both specialties may use similar diagnostic tests, such as MRIs and CT scans, Vascular Neurologists have specialized training in performing certain operations, such as thrombectomy, which involves removing a blood clot from the brain to treat stroke.

 - Treatment options: While both specialties may use similar medications to manage neurological conditions, Vascular Neurologists have a greater emphasis on using medications and procedures specifically designed to treat conditions related to blood vessels in the brain and spinal cord.

-- Collaborative care: While Vascular Neurologists may treat patients independently, they often work in collaboration with other medical professionals, such as neurosurgeons and interventional radiologists, to provide the best possible care for patients.
+- Collaborative care: While Vascular Neurologists may treat patients independently, they often collaborate with other medical professionals, such as neurosurgeons and interventional radiologists, to provide the best possible care for patients.

 In summary, while both Neurologists and Vascular Neurologists are specialized medical doctors who diagnose and treat neurological conditions, Vascular Neurologists have additional training and expertise in conditions related to blood vessels in the brain and spinal cord.
-They may use different treatment options and work collaboratively with other medical professionals to provide comprehensive care for their patients.
+They may use different treatment options and collaborate with other medical professionals to provide comprehensive patient care.